JanSchuerlein/cf-iam/README.md

 Add the following line to the end of the file:

 `* * * * * /usr/bin/node /path/to/cf-iam/index.js`

+Make sure to replace "/path/to/cf-iam" with the path you cloned the repository to.

 This will execute **CF-IAM** every minute.